Report of the statutory auditor

 Key audit matter

-In view of the magnitude of the future costs of the environmental measures and the significant estimates involved in calculating them, we consider the completeness and accuracy of these provisions as a key audit matter.
+In view of the magnitude of the future costs of the environmental protection measures and the significant estimates involved in calculating them, we consider the completeness and accuracy of these provisions as a key audit matter.

 How our audit addressed the key audit matter